Why Facebook Didn't Take Down the Fake Video of Nancy Pelosi

 Just playing around.
 The three leading video game console makers, Sony, Microsoft, and Nintendo, sent a letter to the Trump administration asking that their products be exempted from tariffs imposed on goods made in China.
 Consumers would have to pay $840 million more for their gear under the tariff plan, the letter explained.

 Jumping ship.
 As it becomes more likely that Apple will dump Intel chips from some or all of its computers comes news that the company has hired one of the stars of microprocessor design.
-Mike Filippo joined Apple last month, leaving ARM Holdings.
-He’s previously designed chips at Intel and Advanced Micro Devices.
+Mike Filippo joined Apple last month, leaving ARM Ltd. He’s previously designed chips at Intel and Advanced Micro Devices.

 Moving in the wrong direction.
 The problem of municipalities being attacked by hackers with crypto-ransomware is growing.
 After Baltimore and Atlanta suffered massive losses to their internal computer systems, the attacks are spreading to smaller cities that are paying ransoms to get their data back unharmed.
 Lake City, Florida, this week agreed to pay 42 bitcoins, worth about $500,000, to get its data unlocked.